NavigationContentFooter

 }

-4. Start the DHCPv6 client using the previously created configuration file.
-Remember to replace eno1 with the name of your internet interface:
+4. Start the DHCPv6 client using the configuration file you created.
+Replace eno1 with the name of your internet interface:

 dhclient -cf /etc/dhcp/dhclient6.conf -6 -P -v eno1

 5. Add an IPv6 address to your network interface.
-Remember to replace eno1 with the name of your internet interface and IPV6ADDRESS/PREFIXLENGTH with an IPv6 address from your prefix and the length of your prefix:
+Replace eno1 with the name of your internet interface and IPV6ADDRESS/PREFIXLENGTH with an IPv6 address from your prefix and the length of your prefix:

 /sbin/ifconfig eno1 inet6 add IPV6ADDRESS/PREFIXLENGTH